yrezgui/furaito/README.md

 #### Track your flights

-Furaito is a simple mail that checks your emails to find your last flights.
+Furaito is a simple app that checks your emails to find your last flights.
 It uses [Polymer](http://www.polymer-project.org/), [Import.io](https://import.io/) and [Gmail API](https://developers.google.com/gmail/api/).
 No data is stored.
 The processing is done directly in the browser.